theofuhrmann/DACSynthformer/README.md

 The conda and docker environments have already installed the Descript DAC codec package, so you can encode .wav files to .dacs and decode .dac file to .wavs.
 Just encode a folder of wav files like this:

-`python3 -m dac encode /my/wavs/folder --model_bitrate 8kbps --n_quantizers 4 --output my/output/folder/`.
-For more information about the Descript codec, see:
+`python3 -m dac encode /my/wavs/folder --model_bitrate 8kbps --n_quantizers 4 --output my/output/folder/.`

+For more information about the Descript codec, see the README here:

 https://github.com/descriptinc/descript-audio-codec

+Note: All files must be the same length (have the same number of dac frames) and that length will be the context window used for training (I use 5 seconds of audio which the above command converts to 430 dac frames (86 frames/sec).
+The Tt variable ("T training") must be set in your param yaml file, too.

-The prepare your excel data file (that pandas will use).
+Then prepare your excel data file (that pandas will use).
 It should have columns, with labels in the first row:

 Full File Name     |        Class Name         |    Param1   | ....  | ParamN